Re-examining Einstein's $B$ coefficient and rate equations with the Rabi model: Introduction

-Historically, Einstein's $A$ and $B$ coefficients were proposed to be time-independent almost a century back, during the era of old quantum mechanics, when time-dependent perturbation theory was not known \cite{Einstein}.
-These coefficients, for a two-level system in thermal radiation field, were determined in terms of fundamental constants by Dirac-Weisskopf-Wigner in the quantum mechanics era within (i) the frameworks of time-dependent perturbation theory for the light-matter interactions and (ii) the quantum field theory of the stimulated emission, absorption and spontaneous emission of radiation \cite{Dirac,Weisskopf}.
-However, neither Einstein's semi-classical theory of radiation \cite{Einstein} nor Dirac's first order quantum mechanical perturbation theory of radiation \cite{Dirac} predicted regularity in the stimulated transitions (absorptions and emissions) though the electromagnetic field incident on the two-level system oscillates in a regular manner.
-This regularity was predicted a decade later by Rabi \cite{Rabi}.
-He and his collaborators showed resonance in the two-level system in the course of stimulated absorption and emission within a nonperturbative model which is now known as Rabi model \cite{Rabi,Rabi2}.
-For the two-level system (having the electric dipole moment $\vec{d}$ and the Bohr (angular) frequency $\omega_0$ corresponding to energy eigenstates $|{\psi_1}\rangle$ and $|\psi_2\rangle$) in presence of an oscillatory electromagnetic field with the electric field component $\vec{E}=\vec{E_0}\cos(\omega t)$, Rabi \textit{et al} obtained a generalized (angular) frequency for the transition induced flopping of the two states, as $\Omega=\sqrt{(\omega-\omega_0)^2+\omega_\gamma^2}$ which is now known as Rabi formula where $\omega_\gamma=|\langle\psi_1|\vec{d}\cdot \vec{E}_0|\psi_2\rangle|/\hbar$ is the Rabi flopping frequency \cite{Rabi2}.
+Historically, almost a century back---during the era of old quantum mechanics---when time-dependent perturbation theory was not known~\cite{Einstein}, Einstein's $A$ and $B$ coefficients were proposed to be time-independent.
+These coefficients, for the two-level system in thermal radiation field at an absolute temperature $T$, were determined in terms of fundamental constants by Dirac, Weisskopf, and Wigner in the quantum mechanics era within (i) the frameworks of the time-dependent perturbation theory for the light-matter interactions and (ii) the quantum field theory of the stimulated emission, the stimulated absorption, and the spontaneous emission of radiation~\cite{Dirac,Weisskopf}.
+However, neither Einstein's semi-classical theory of radiation~\cite{Einstein} nor Dirac's first order quantum mechanical perturbation theory of radiation~\cite{Dirac} predicted regularity in the stimulated transitions (absorption and emission) though the electromagnetic field incident on the two-level system oscillates in a regular manner.
+This regularity was predicted a decade later by Rabi~\cite{Rabi}.
+He and his collaborators showed resonance in the two-level system in the course of stimulated absorption and emission within a nonperturbative model which is now known as the Rabi model~\cite{Rabi,Rabi2}.
+For the two-level system (having the electric dipole moment $\vec{d}$ and the Bohr (angular) frequency $\omega_0$ corresponding to energy eigenstates $|{\psi_1}\rangle$ and $|\psi_2\rangle$) in presence of an oscillatory electromagnetic field with the electric field component $\vec{E}=\vec{E_0}\cos(\omega t)$, Rabi \textit{et al.} obtained a generalized (angular) frequency for the transition induced flopping of the two states, as $\Omega=\sqrt{(\omega-\omega_0)^2+\omega_\gamma^2}$ which is now known as the Rabi formula where $\omega_\gamma=|\langle\psi_1|\vec{d}\cdot \vec{E}_0|\psi_2\rangle|/\hbar$ is the Rabi flopping frequency~\cite{Rabi2}.